STRIDES/NIHCloudLabAzure/notebooks/GenAI/embedding_demos/readme.md

     - Learn the roles and functionalities of `Demo_Suite.py` and the `AI_Search_Query.py`, and `AOAI_Embeddings.py` pages.
 3. **Generate and Query Embeddings**:
     - Create and query text embeddings using the Azure OpenAI SDK.
-4. **Use Azure VM (NIH only) vs VScode **:
+4. **Use Azure VM (NIH only) vs Virtual Studio Code (VS Code) **:
     - Set up Streamlit to securely run the demo on Azure VM.
 5. **Setup Development Environment**:
     - Create a virtual environment, install dependencies, and configure environment variables.
     - Execute the Streamlit demo locally and in cloud environments.

 ## Prerequisites <a name="prerequisites"></a>
 Before proceeding with this notebook, please ensure that you have the following Azure services deployed and configured.
-Resources can be deployed manually in Azure portal or automated by following along with the [ARM Deployment tutorial](../azure_infra_setup/README.md):
+Resources can be deployed manually in the Azure portal or automated by following along with the [ARM Deployment tutorial](../azure_infra_setup/README.md):

 1. **Azure OpenAI Service**:
     - Ensure that you have deployed both a GPT model and an Ada model within your Azure OpenAI instance.
-    - Estimated costs for this service varies based on the model usage and number of API calls.
+    - Estimated costs for this service vary based on the model usage and number of API calls.
         - **gpt-4o-mini(2024-07-18):** $0.15 input/$0.60 output per 1M tokens
         - **text-embedding-3-small(1):** $0.00002 per 1K tokens